eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 ##### 1.3.3 Set up `testthat` for unit testing
 The hyperSpec.skeleton repository comes with the necessary infrastructure for unit testing via the `testthat` package.
 See the [link](https://projector-video-pdf-converter.datacamp.com/5067/chapter4.pdf) for a **review on unit testing** and this [link](https://cran.r-project.org/web/packages/testthat/testthat.pdf) for the **`testthat` manual**.

-**Note:** Unit test are typically written within the same file as the function definition.
+**Note:** The `r-hyperspec` team has a standard of unit test written within the same file as the function definition.

 ##### 1.3.4 Set up CI
 All hyperSpec packages include CI via [Travis CI](https://travis-ci.com/) and [AppVeyor](https://www.appveyor.com/).
 The .yml files for both of these services are included in the package directory.